JordKewen/ecommerce/README.md

 ## Usage

-Once you have installed the dependencies, open the code files in your code editor and run npm start on both your client and server.
+Once you have installed the dependencies, clone or download the code files and open them in your code editor.
+Running npm start on both your client and server will display the project for you locally.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.